-This newsletter highlights some of the activities of these stakeholders and their impact on the industry.
+This newsletter highlights some of the recent developments and their impact on the industry.

-Click to download and read more on KPMG findings in this newsletter.
+Click here to read more on this newsletter.